 Priority Outcome Activities Key Performance Indicator (KPI) Allocation of responsibility Timing Financial implicatio ns Implementation Status A.5.1.4 Consider options for the greater use of Consultative Groups during Committee sessions or the recognition of requests for interventions from non-members of the Committee on policy agenda items, at the discretion of the Chair.
 KPI.5.1.4 Committee considers options for greater consultation on policy issues.
 World Heritage Committee On-going Staff time On-going (at 37 COM two consultative bodies established; Budget and Operational Guidelines as well as intersessional group created) A.5.1.5 Consider options for Advisory Body and Observer interventions in policy debates at the Committee and General Assembly.
 KPI.
 5.1.5 Advisory Body and Observer interventions are reflected in decision documents.
 World Heritage Committee On-going Staff time On-going A.5.1.6 Subject to funds, hold three regular (not extended) sessions of the Committee each biennium, including each odd year at UNESCO Headquarters immediately after the General Assembly.
 KPI.5.1.6 Funds are found to hold three regular sessions of the Committee each biennium.
-World Heritage Centre On-going WHF/Regu lar Programm e/ Host country Cost estimate Not feasible due to financial constraints; A.5.1.7 Clarify rules of membership, terms of reference and the status of reports of expert working groups.
+World Heritage Centre On-going WHF/Regu lar Programm e/ Host country Cost estimate Not feasible due to financial constraints ; A.5.1.7 Clarify rules of membership, terms of reference and the status of reports of expert working groups.
 KPI.5.1.7 Rules and status of expert working groups clarified.
 Operational Guidelines working group Operational Guidelines revisions considered at 37 COM (2013) Staff time All expert groups reported in Secretariat's report at each session; no revisions to Operational Guidelines on this item; 5.2 Coordination with related instruments Increased synergy with UNESCO's broader objectives and programmes and other relevant A.5.2.1 States Parties submit examples of heritage based development for publication on the web to illustrate linkages between heritage and the larger context of KPI 5.2.1 Recognition of best practice heritage based development at each session of the Committee.
 States Parties On-going Staff time Recognition of best practice at Kyoto event (November 2012);

 Priority Outcome Activities Key Performance Indicator (KPI) Allocation of responsibility Timing Financial implicatio ns Implementation Status international instruments national capacity building.
 A.5.2.2 Establish and promote cooperation and understanding between cultural and natural heritage institutions, including those responsible for UNESCO programme implementation, economy, finance, regional development/planning, tourism and social welfare.
-KPI 5.2.2 Secretariat report under item 5B continues to report cooperation between national heritage and other institutions.
 UNESCO World Heritage Centre On-going Staff time On-going cooperation and enhanced synergies with other Conventions and programmes (reported to each COM session under Secretariat report see Decision 41 COM 5A).
 States Parties encouraged (including through PR questionnaire) to enhance collaboration between cultural and natural institutions;

-Priority Outcome Activities Key Performance Indicator (KPI) Allocation of responsibility Timing Financial implications Implementation Status WORL LD HERITAGE GOAL 6: Decisions of statutory meetings are informed and e effectively implemen ted 6.1 Decision making Decisions are informed, consistent and implemented A.6.1.1 Develop and disseminate clear and consistent criteria for decisions on inscriptions/ referrals/ deferrals and right of reply.
-KPI.6.1.1 Trend up on consistency of decisions.
+Priority Outcome Activities Key Performance Indicator (KPI) Allocation of responsibility Timing Financial implications Implementation Status WORL D HERITAGE GOAL 6: Decisions of statutory meetings are informed and e effectively implemen ted 6.1 Decision making Decisions are informed, consistent and implemented A.6.1.1 Develop and disseminate clear and consistent criteria for decisions on inscriptions/ referrals/ deferrals and right of reply.
 Operational Guidelines working group Operational Guidelines revisions considered at 37 COM (2013) Staff time Referral/Deferral options reported to 36 and 37 COM; no revisions to OG; enhanced awareness-raising for Committee members at Orientation sessions;